radiodee1/games-llm/src/games/scripts/README.md

 If you want to use a folder other than the `workspace` folder, you need to rewrite some of the code in the `notebooks` folder, and if you use the launcher scripts, you may need to edit some of them also.
 There is also code in the `games-llm` project that uses the `workspace` folder name for the default file storage location.

-## Execute this command in your 'workspace' directory.
+## Execute these commands in your 'workspace' directory.

 ```
 cd ~/workspace
+git clone https://github.com/radiodee1/games-llm.git ## <-- this may be private...
 git clone https://github.com/facebookresearch/vjepa2.git
 ```